Sweden struggles to cope with migrant tide; Orban warns of threat

 Orban told the state television channel m1 that European leaders had no mandate to let hundreds of thousands in.

-"This destabilises European democracies," he said.
+"This destabilizes European democracies," he said.
 "We need to start the debate about the future of our continent honestly, without the muzzle of 'political correctness', without pretence, talking straight."

 U.N. human rights chief Zeid Ra'ad al-Hussein said on Thursday the Czech Republic was committing systematic human rights violations by detaining refugees for up to 90 days and strip-searching them for money to pay for their own detention.